 Although the stretch approach tends to produce better results, it can unfairly reduce people’s sense of success.
 Shaming people for not reaching a stretch target will result in a drift towards the cautious approach in future targets setting, and an overall reduction in outcomes can follow.
 It is therefore important to put the relative ‘underachievement’ against a stretch target into perspective, and to highlight and celebrate the positives in the result.
 There is no shame in not meeting a stretch target.
 There is only shame in not having tried to stretch in the first place.

 If your organisation use a RAG (Red, Amber, Green) rating system for tracking targets, then you should be suspicious of a target that shows Green from the outset.
 It is somewhat pointless setting a target for a system that is assumed not to be in need of improvement.
 If we believe that our system is impeccable, then we are probably not being ambitious enough.
 Setting easy achievable targets can be a destructive approach in a competitive market.
-I advocate always setting targets that show Amber at the outset – because it will drive the process owner to advance the system.
+I advocate always setting targets that show Amber at the outset – because this will drive the process owner to advance the system.
 When the target has turned Green, then it may be time to review and revise the expectations – to turn it back to Amber again.
 Setting targets that are deep Red can be demoralising.
 If you do this, then make they come with a sliding scale of reward, where even a partial achievement can be celebrated as success.
 Goals that are Red tell that your planning was either unrealistically ambitious or that it has inadequately identified the correct sources of what you want.